How Much Does It Cost To Build A Log Cabin? Full Breakdown

 This happens in three main stages:

-If your cabin is 20FT by 15FT then clear 5FT extra each way – so your site preparation area would be 30FT by 25FT.
+Top-tip: Clear 5FT extra each way – if your cabin is 20FT by 15FT then your site preparation area would be 30FT by 25FT.

 What you are trying to achieve is a clean and level site to work from for the installation of your foundation.

-It cost $2,400 for the entire site to be cleared.
-This included the contractor removing all excess rubble, turf and vegetation off-site.
+Our site was an easy one, which cost $4,500 to be cleared.
+This included the contractor removing all excess rubble, turf, and vegetation off-site.

-Once the site has been levelled you can then proceed to laying your cabin’s footings and foundation.
+Once the site has been leveled you can then proceed to lay your cabin’s footings and foundation.

-There are lots of different construction techniques for foundations, which are applicable for log cabins: concrete pads, piles and plinths.
+There are lots of different construction techniques for foundations that are applicable for log cabins such as concrete pads, piles, and plinths.

-We selected a concrete pad for our cabin, this was based on the recommendations of a structural engineer and geographic surveyor.
+We selected a concrete pad for our cabin based on the recommendations of a structural engineer and geographic surveyor.
+The typical cost for the professional’s advice is around $500 each.

-A pad required less excavation work, to extract cavities for the foundation, and hence less waste coming off-site.
+A pad required less excavation work to extract cavities for the foundation, hence there was less waste coming off-site.

 If your soil type is peat or clay then foundations can require substantial piles to get beneath the damp levels, which is expensive.

-Total cost for site preparation and foundations $3,600.
+Total cost for site preparation and foundations: $9,100.

 Utilities and services are always a hot topic during cabin construction!